elenaWWD/veneeR/README.md

 # veneeR

-## This package was developed to denoise stem data and develop veneer rolls, optimised for maximal wood usage, in the stem until crown base height.
+## This package was developed to denoise stem data and develop veneer rolls, optimised for maximal veneer roll usage, in the stem until crown base height.

 ##